sdesai39/FoodDesertProject/README.md

 It also shows plots comparing the percentage of population that lives in a food desert to the median income and the percent of the population that is considered a minority.

-The app is hosted on heroku and can be found at the below link. https://sdesai39-bootcamp-project2.herokuapp.com
+The app is hosted on heroku and can be found at the below link.\n https://sdesai39-bootcamp-project2.herokuapp.com